 Whether a nurse is admitted for an overdose of a substance, or admitted secondary to some type of accident related to being under the influence of any mind-altering substance, the answer would remain the same.

 As with the nurse admitted due to an overdose on a substance, a nurse admitted for treatment as a patient for any reason secondary to being found "under the influence" is also not reportable to the board.
 Should the nurse's conduct lead to a criminal conviction, including an adjudicated or probated sentence, this would be self-reportable (or could be reported by another entity, such as law enforcement authority).
 A question regarding criminal conduct is also on the renewal form.
-In addition, the Board has Disciplinary Sanction Polices on "Substance Abuse, Misuse, Substance Dependency, or other Substance Use Disorder" as well as "Lying and Falsification" that may be helpful for you to review.
+In addition, the Board has Disciplinary Sanction Polices on "Substance Use Disorders and Other Alcohol and Drug Related Conduct” as well as "Lying and Falsification" that may be helpful for you to review.

 No. The Texas Board of Nursing (Board or BON) does not require CPR certification for licensure renewal; however, employers may have specific requirements for maintaining current CPR status as a condition of employment.